 Data Sources in Carbon Analytics

-To create an accurate data emissions profile, organizations get a variety of data inputs like:
+To develop an accurate emissions profile, organizations gather diverse data inputs, including:

 Key Performance Metrics Tracked

-- Emissions intensity – Measures the emissions generated per megawatt hour (MWh) of produced energy.
+- Emissions intensity: The amount of emissions generated per megawatt hour (MWh) of energy produced.

-- Carbon abatement potential – Expected reduction in emissions thanks to specific investments or strategies.
+- Carbon abatement potential: The expected reduction in emissions resulting from specific investments or strategies.

-- Energy intensity – Energy used per unit of production or economic output.
+- Energy intensity: Energy consumed per unit of production or economic output.

 The Role of Data in Emissions Monitoring and Reporting